| 中文 | English |

 - app.components.greeter.Greeter # Must be the complete module path

-Q: Frontend shows “Unknown command”?
+Q: Frontend shows command not found?

-# In component
+# Method defined in component

 # Frontend call

-window.mbQuery(0, 'greeter:greet:xxx', function(){}) # Must also use "greet"
+window.mbQuery(0, 'greeter:greet:xxx', function(){}) # Use "greet"

 Q: How to pass multiple arguments?